-The Cane Corso almost disappeared in the 1970s before a devoted group brought them back.
+The Cane Corso almost disappeared in the 1970s before a devoted group of afficionados brought them back.

-On the other side of the family tree, the Labrador parent dates back to Newfoundland in the 1700s.
+On the other side of the family tree, the Labrador Retriever dates back to Newfoundland in the 1700s.

 In the 1800s, they were taken to England and bred for sport and hunting.
-Today they are a common and beloved family pet.
+Today they are the AKC’s most frequently registered breed, and a beloved family pet all over the world.